infinitered/reactotron/packages/reactotron-core-client/README.md

 # Plugins

 Reactotron is extensible via plugins.
-You add plugins by calling the `addPlugin` function on the the client.
+You add plugins by calling the `use` function on the the client.

 A plugin is a function with 1 parameter: a configuration object.
 It returns an